Over-the-horizon radar: U.S. Air Force

+While the four planned OTH-B systems would establish a surveillance zone around the east, west, and south perimeters of North America.
+The Central Radar System (CRS) was needed to complete the perimeter coverage of the southern approaches to North America.
+It was also needed to cover the near-shore ocean areas not covered by the East Coast and West Coast OTH-B systems.

+The CRS would consist of four sectors, each covering a 60-degree arc, for a total coverage arc of 240 degrees over the western, southwestern, southeastern, and eastern approaches to North America, including the Gulf of Mexico, the land area of Mexico, and the Pacific Ocean west and south of Mexico.
+The CRS would also cover near-shore areas along both the eastern and western coasts of North America that are not covered by the ECRS and WCRS because the OTH-B system functions only at a distance greater than 500 nmi from the receive antennas.
+Thus, CRS would complete coverage of those areas, overlapping the surveillance areas of the ECRS and WCRS.

 With the end of the Cold War, the influence of the two senators from Maine was not enough to save the operation and the Alaska and southern-facing sites were canceled, the two so-far completed western sectors and the eastern ones were turned off and placed in "warm storage," allowing them to be used again if needed.
 By 2002, the west coast facilities were downgraded to "cold storage" status, meaning that only minimal maintenance was performed by a caretaker.

 Research was begun into the feasibility of removing the facilities.
 After a period of public input and environmental studies, in July 2005 the U.S. Air Force Air Combat Command published a "Final Environmental Assessment for Equipment Removal at Over-the-Horizon Backscatter Radar - West Coast Facilities".
 A final decision was made to remove all radar equipment at the west coast sector's transmitter site at Christmas Valley Air Force Station outside Christmas Valley, Oregon and its receiver site near Tulelake, California.
 This work was completed by July 2007 with the demolition and removal of the antenna arrays, leaving the buildings, fences and utility infrastructure at each site intact.

 In 2018, development started on the high-frequency Tactical Multi-Mission Over the Horizon Radar (TACMOR), a technology prototype to expand air and maritime awareness over the Western Pacific.
 In 2022 construction of a TACMOR radar station in Palau was agreed, expected to be operational in 2026.